Hackett Hall

-It was designated as the main building of the Library in the 1930s as the "Public Library of Western Australia in Hackett Hall".
+It was designated as the main building of the Library in the 1930s as the Public Library of Western Australia in Hackett Hall.

-There is a hall of the same name at The University of Western Australia.
+There is a hall of the same name at the University of Western Australia main campus.

 It was photographed at the early stages as a library space.
-It was renovated in 1957.

-It was registered as a heritage building in 1992 with the State Register of Heritage Places, and had been listed by the National Trust.
+It was renovated in 1957, registered as a heritage building in 1992 with the State Register of Heritage Places, and had been listed by the National Trust.

-Hackett Hall is now the home of Otto, the WA Museums giant whale skeleton.
+Hackett Hall is now the home of Otto, the WA museum's giant whale skeleton.